Display Cabinet Upcycle - Midnight Oil!

 Prep

-First I used timber filler to fill in the cracks, gaps and holes in the timber then once dried I sanded it back until smooth.
-I then used painting tape to outline the window panes to prevent paint getting on the windows of the cabinet.
+First I used timber filler to fill in the cracks, gaps and holes in the timber, then once dried I sanded it back until smooth.
+I lined the glass panes with painting tape to prevent paint getting on the windows of the cabinet - you may even find it easier to cover the whole of the glass pane as I still managed to make a bit of a mess of the glass.

 Painting!

 The next step is painting!
-I used the paint stirrer to make sure the paint is mixed well which ensures an even application of the colour.
-Then using a paint brush I applied the first coat of paint and left it to dry for 2 hours before applying the second coat.
-Once the second coat was dry I peeled away the paint tape and used a small paintbrush to touch up any missed areas.
+Before opening the can of paint I gave it a good shake to speed up the mixing process.
+Opening the can I used a paint stirrer to mix the paint very well, this ensures the the consistency is correct so that I see an even application of the colour.
+I applied the first coat of paint using a paint brush and left it to dry for two hours before applying the second coat.
+Once the second coat was dry I removed the paint tape and used a small paintbrush to touch up any missed areas along the edges of the window panes.

 Top Coat